fruitsamples/PageControl/ReadMe.txt

 This application demonstrates use of UIScrollView's paging functionality to use horizontal scrolling as a mechanism for navigating between different pages of content.
 Each page is managed by its own view controller which is loaded only when it is needed.
 A UIPageControl is displayed at the bottom of the window as an alternative interface for moving between pages.

 Build Requirements
-iPhone SDK 3.0 and later.
+iOS 4.0 SDK

 Runtime Requirements
-iPhone OS 3.0 and later.
+iPhone OS 3.2 or later

 Packaging List
 main.m